 Businesses operating in Monroe County may reserve meeting rooms for a fee established by the Board of Trustees in the annual Fee Schedule .

 Payment for use by a local business is due when the reservation is made.

 It is the responsibility of the business to contact Library administration when a meeting has been canceled.
 If a business cancels a reservation less than one week before the meeting was scheduled, no refund will be made.
 The Library will refund fees as follows:

 - 50% of the fee if a business cancels a reservation more than one week before the meeting was scheduled.

 - 100% of the fee if a business cancels a reservation more than two weeks before the meeting was scheduled.

-Groups that have questions about library meeting room equipment should plan to visit the library between 9 a.m. and 5 p.m., Monday through Friday, before their event.
+Groups that have questions about Library meeting room equipment, or auditorium setup and use, should plan to visit the Library between 9 a.m. and 5 p.m., Monday through Friday, and/or schedule a training session with the Meeting Room Coordinator (812-349-3050 x4041, pwallace [at] mcpl.info) at least one week before their event.

-Light refreshments may be served during meetings in all public meeting rooms except the Auditorium.
+Light refreshments may be served during meetings in all public meeting rooms.
 The group using the room must provide supplies and equipment for serving refreshments.
 The library does not have full kitchen facilities.